 - Environment (milieu): the failure causes, coming from the environment specific factors, such as time, shift, temperature, humidity, etc.

 - Measurement: our measurement, data collection and control methods that might be having effect or impact on our production.
-This is a category, which is usually forgotten, but very important.

 - Management: organizational and management related causes.